 Previously, Jim was Managing Director and Head of Corporate Finance for Prudential Securities Investment Banking.
 Jim joined Prudential Securities in 1989 and subsequently led the firm’s Southeastern Regional and Consumer Industries Investment Banking Groups before assuming overall responsibility for the firm’s Corporate Finance Group.
 During his tenure at Prudential Securities, Jim was responsible for a diverse group of middle market consumer and industrial client relationships and completed transactions valued at over $15 billion.
 Prior to joining Prudential Securities, Jim was a Vice President in the Investment Banking Group of Thomson McKinnon Securities Inc.

 Jim is a 1980 Summa Cum Laude graduate of the University of Pennsylvania and a graduate of the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.

 Jim’s wife, the former Lauren Gold, is a non-practicing attorney and peripatetic civic volunteer who has had a transformational influence on numerous organizations in Atlanta.
-Lauren and Jim have three adult children.
+Lauren and Jim have five adult children (including two sons-in-law) and one grandchild.
 In addition to his passion for his family and TM Capital, Jim is lifelong golfer capable of occasional good play, an obsessed (and generally suffering) fan of local Atlanta professional and college sports, as well as an avid reader and traveler.